pyunity/pyunity/docs/source/tutorials/tutorial3.rst

 What this does is it rotates the GameObject that the Behaviour is on by 90 degrees each second around the y-axis.
-The ``Update`` function takes
+The ``Update`` function can take
 1 argument, ``dt``, which is how many seconds have passed since the last frame.
+If this argument is omitted, PyUnity won't complain.

 Behaviours vs Components
 ========================